fglaeser/FakeDataEngine/README.md

 ## Configuration

-Let's check a `config.yml`, you could check that the configuration is pretty straightforward:
+Let's check a `config.yml`, you could realize that the configuration is pretty straightforward:

 ```yaml